 What do you consider to be your best shot?

 How often do you play?

-Once a week
+Twice a week

-Do you play any other sports?
+Do you play any other sport?

-What is your greatest achievement in tennis so far?
+What’s your greatest achievement in tennis so far?